polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

     polkadot
     ```

     This command starts your Polkadot node in non-validator mode, allowing you to synchronize the chain data.
-If you're planning to run a validator on the Kusama network, you can specify the chain using the `--chain` flag, like so:
+If you're planning to run a validator on the Kusama network, you can specify the chain using the `--chain` flag:

     ```sh
     polkadot --chain=kusama
     ```

-    Once the sync starts, you will see a stream of logs that provides information about the node's status and progress.
+    Once the sync starts, you will see a stream of logs providing information about the node's status and progress.
 Here's an example of what the output might look like:

     --8<-- 'code/infrastructure/running-a-validator/onboarding-and-offboarding/setup-a-validator/terminal-output-02.html'

     The output logs provide information such as the current block number, node name, and network connections.
-Keep an eye on the sync progress and any errors that might occur during the process.
+Monitor the sync progress and any errors that might occur during the process.

 2. **Use warp sync for faster syncing** - Polkadot defaults to using a full sync, which downloads and validates the entire blockchain history from the genesis block.
-This can be a time-consuming process, depending on the size of the chain and your hardware.
-To speed up syncing, you can use warp sync, which initially downloads finality proofs from GRANDPA and the latest finalized block's state.
+This can be time-consuming, depending on the size of the chain and your hardware.
+You can use warp sync to speed up syncing, which initially downloads finality proofs from GRANDPA and the latest finalized block's state.

     To start warp sync, use the following command: